manuelarte/gowasp/README.md

 #### SQL Injection

-Try to explote this query concatenation by concatenating an `always true` sql statement (something like -OR '1'='1'-), and avoid the execution of the password clause (maybe by commenting the rest of the query with --)
+Try to explote this query concatenation by concatenating an `always true` sql statement (something like `-OR '1'='1'-`).
+The goal is to avoid the execution of the password clause (maybe by injecting a comment (`--`) to comment out the rest of the query)

 ### 3. View Posts

-Once you're logged in, you are redirected to http://localhost:8080/users/welcome.
-There you can see an Intro Post.
+Once you're logged in, you are redirected to the [Welcome](http://localhost:8080/users/welcome) page.
+There you can see an **Intro Post**.

 The vulnerabilities that we are going to check in this scenario: